 - Always create new commits on top of the current branch tip.

-- To "fix" a previous commit, write a new commit.
-Use `git revert` for undoing.
+- To "fix" a previous commit, write a NEW commit.
+To undo, use `git revert`.

 Step 2: Audit existing docs for stale advice